Geelong’s drinking water is predominantly sourced from forested catchments on the upper Barwon and Moorabool rivers.

 Water is filtered, disinfected and fluoridated at the Wurdee Boluc Water Treatment Plant before being delivered to customers throughout the greater Geelong region, Bellarine Peninsula and Surf Coast via a network of pipes, pumping stations, covered storage basins and tanks.

 Water from the Moorabool catchments is filtered, disinfected and fluoridated at the Moorabool Water Treatment Plant at She Oaks.
 The treated water is gravity-fed to storages around Geelong, as well as the townships of Meredith and Lethbridge.

 Six bores, between 300 and 630 metres deep can extract up to 55 million litres a day, depending on demand.

 The groundwater is pre-treated on site to remove dissolved minerals such as iron, and then piped to the Wurdee Boluc Reservoir, where it is mixed with surface water.

 Water is extracted from Barwon Downs under a groundwater extraction licence granted by Southern Rural Water.

 The Anglesea borefield comprises 7 bores across 2 sites.
-The bores tap into the Lower Eastern View Formation, a vast aquifer some 700 metres below the surface.
+The bores tap into the Lower Eastern View Formation, a vast aquifer some 700 metres below ground.

 In times of drought, the borefield can supply up to 20 million litres a day, or around one-fifth of Geelong's demand.

 Groundwater is pre-treated to remove dissolved minerals, and then piped to the Wurdee Boluc storage where it is mixed with other water sources.